 The market for Semiconductor Systems has been characterized by continued investment by semiconductor manufacturers.
-During the first three months of fiscal 2017, memory manufacturers invested in technology upgrades and new capacity, both of which were driven in part by the transition from planar NAND to 3D NAND.
+During the first nine months of fiscal 2017, memory manufacturers invested in technology upgrades and new capacity, both of which were driven by the transition from planar NAND to 3D NAND and overall increase in demand for memory.
 Foundry customers also invested in technology upgrades and new capacity to meet demand for advanced mobile chips.